 When Colonel Teal and I went to the Secretary's office Colonel Teal acted as spokesman and gave a general outline of the activities at Camp Detrick.
 The Secretary listened intently to what Colonel Teal said.
 Colonel Teal included the observations I had made about fighter aircraft apparently not being considered although they could probably be adapted to this use without too much difficulty.
 The Secretary who is a man of few words said he was glad to get our opinion.
 He said that it confirmed thoughts he had previously had on the matter, and in fact he had discussed this point with General Vandenburg.
-He added that General Vandenburg had assured him that a decision should be forth coming in the nearest future.
-When Colonel Teal finished his briefing the Secretary thanked us for the information and we left the office. and arts with morrow ages and mi
+He added that General Vandenburg had assured him that the Air Staff had the matter under advice, and that a decision should be forth coming in the nearest future.
+When Colonel Teal finished his briefing the Secretary thanked us for the information and we left the office.